 We undertake several surveys and interviews to engage with our talents, to understand their views on life and work at MCI, and to receive feedback regarding our sustainability programme.

-351 talents responded a survey in March to April 2016:
+351 talents responded to a survey from March to April 2016::

 - 91% said that MCI is a company committed to sustainability